mei-desofs/desofs2024_M1D_2/docs/AbuseCasesTestPlanning/ThreatModeling.md

 #### Security Requirements:
 1. **Verify that users have a method to remove or export their data on demand.**

-**Solution**: Implement functionality within the application that allows users to easily remove or export their data upon request.
-Provide clear instructions and user-friendly interfaces to facilitate this process, ensuring compliance with data privacy regulations and enhancing user trust.
+**Solution**: Add a feature to the app that lets users easily delete or download their data when needed.
+Make sure to include straightforward instructions and user-friendly interfaces to make the process smooth and secure, meeting data privacy rules and boosting user confidence.

 ### General Data Protection:
 <a name="general-data-protection"></a>